Why Control Tower Capabilities Are Essential for Supply Chain Resilience

 Multinational Retailer Transforms Procurement and Logistics Processes

-E2open is the only vendor that provides all this, which is why analysts and industry experts consistently rank us in the upper echelon for control tower capabilities.
+E2open delivers all of this—and more.
+That’s why analysts and industry experts consistently rank us among the top providers of control tower capabilities.

-Learn more about the value of end-to-end control tower capabilities in the 2023 Nucleus Control Tower Value Matrix, where e2open was named a leader for the nineth consecutive year.
+Learn more about the value of end-to-end control tower capabilities in the 2025 Nucleus Control Tower Value Matrix, where e2open was named a Leader.

 Latest